Why life is hot: Introduction

-Interestingly, the most common textbook explanation of why life must generate heat, e.g., as given in successive editions of a well-known university text~\cite{Alberts2022}, is incorrect.
-Alberts et al.~explain that cellular metabolism generates `order', which lowers entropy.
-To satisfy the Second Law of Thermodynamics, enough heat must be exported to raise the entropy of the environment to give a net positive entropy change.
+Interestingly, the most common textbook explanation of why life must dissipate heat, e.g., as given in successive editions of a well-known university text~\cite{Alberts2022}, is incorrect.
+Alberts et al.~explain that the cellular metabolism generates `order', which lowers entropy.
+(Schr\"odinger coined the term `negentropy' for this effect~\cite{Schrodinger2012}.)
+To satisfy the Second Law of Thermodynamics, enough heat must be exported from the cell to raise the entropy of the environment to give a net positive entropy change.
 However, numerical estimates of the total entropy reduction due to various ordering processes within a cell (polymerisation, compartmentalisation, etc.) show that this argument underpredicts the heat production by around two orders of magnitude~\cite{Davies2013}.
-Cells reject much more heat than is needed to compensate for their `negentropy'~\cite{Schrodinger2012}.
+Cells reject much more heat than is needed to compensate for their 'negentropy'.
 Why, then, does life ubiquitously produce heat?

-Here, we seek to advance our understanding of this issue, and find that at least a substantial part of the answer is deeply entwined with the fact that optimizing the fitness of living organisms requires non-equilibrium processes.
-At its most basic level, the claim that life is a non-equilibrium phenomenon applies to intracellular chemical reactions.
-To quantify a reaction's degree of `disequilibrium', consider the dimensionless ratio between the equilibrium constant $K$ and the reaction quotient $\RQ$, which satisfies $\KbyQ=\exp(\Delta G/RT)$ where $\Delta G$ is the change in the Gibbs' free energy for the reaction, $R$ is the universal gas constant and $T$ is the temperature.\footnote{Note that other authors, including some cited here, define $\Delta G$ with the opposite sign.}

-The degree to which $\KbyQ$ deviates from unity is therefore a measure of how far a reaction is out of equilibrium.
-Consider, for example, the 25 highly-conserved reactions making up the glycolysis pathway turning glucose into pyruvate~\cite{Chandel2021} and the tricarboxylic acid cycle that produces high-energy electron carriers from pyruvate to manufacture ATP~\cite{Chinopoulos2013}.
-Interestingly, only a minority of these 25 reactions are very far from equilibrium: 5 of them show $10^5 < \KbyQ < 10^7$ (i.e.~$\Delta G \simeq 11$--$16\, \kT$).
-Compared to these so-called `metabolically irreversible reactions'~\cite{Moran2011}, 15 of the 25 reactions occur close to equilibrium, $10^{-1} < \KbyQ < 10^2$ ($\Delta G < 5\, \kT$), with 8 being quasi-equilibrium, $10^{-1} < \KbyQ < 10^0$ ($\Delta G \simeq 0)$.

-The most ubiquitous `metabolically irreversible reaction' is the hydrolysis of adenosine triphosphate (ATP) to adenosine diphosphate (ADP) and an inorganic phosphate group, for which $\KbyQ \simeq 10^{9}$ for cells in diverse organisms (bacteria, yeast, spinach) under typical living conditions~\cite{Milo2015}.
-Hydrolysis of other `high-energy nucleoside triphosphates' such as guanosine triphosphate (GTP) shows similar values.
-Next to why life produces heat, a second question that we propose to tackle in this work is whether it is necessary for life that a handful of ubiquitous hydrolysis reactions occurs at such high $\KbyQ$.
-Our answer is related to our explanation of why life should typically be hot, because it turns out that both issues are intimately related by the `logic' of how intracellular reaction cycles can be optimised for a diverse range of functions.